frederic-perez/AmE-dictionary/data/dictionary.md

 __Old Dominion__ _n_ :two: A reference to the Colony of Virginia, which became the "Dominion of Virginia."
 __old hat__
 __Old Hickory bat__
+__old maid__ _idiom_ An old woman who has never been married or has never had a sexual relationship.
 __old saying__
 __Old Sol__
 __old-timers__ _n_